Welcome to Koala's

 In Koala Class we enjoy taking part in a range of exciting social trips and therapeutic activities such as cycling, horse riding, forest school and social mini trips.

-These trips help your child gain confidence, practice key social skills, increase core strength plus gain an understanding of our local environment.
+Our trips help your child gain confidence, practice key social skills, increase core strength plus gain an understanding of the local environment.

 We welcome visitors to our school.
 Earlier this year, Paul Linnet, author of Supertato visited for the day and ran fun writing workshops.